 Other iwi have interests in the King Country – including Ngāti Manunui (a hapū of Ngāti Tuwharetoa), which has a marae at Kākahi, while hapū of Te Āti Haunui-a-Pāpārangi (a Whanganui iwi) have a number of marae in Taumarunui.

 Ngāti Maniapoto and other King Country iwi have filed a series of claims with the Waitangi Tribunal.
-These were grouped together as the Te Rohe Pōtae District Inquiry, which was ongoing in 2011.
+These were grouped together as the Te Rohe Pōtae District Inquiry, which was in its final phase in 2015.